iOffice/heimdall/README.md

 add it to the OTP application config `:filter_before_all`, which is a list of plugs that run for every request.
 This is useful for things that should happen globally, like caching and monitoring.
+Similarly, you can specify a global keyword list of opts to pass into every plug with `:global_opts`.
+These values will be overwritten by the service's `heimdall.opts` config.

 Ideally, Heimdall should forward requests to a load balancer that knows how to send each request to an actual instance of the microservice it's trying to get